adithya2306/realtek-r8101-linux-driver/README.md

 **Driver version**: 1.035.03
 **Release date**: 26/05/2020

+**NOTE: I upgraded to another laptop few months ago so I'm no longer maintaining this repo.**

 How to install this driver?
 ----
 * First of all, clone this repo to some folder and cd into that folder